mindful health

 The approach

-mindful health focuses on regulation rather than performance.
-On building safety, resilience, and balance from the inside out.
+mindful health focuses on regulation rather than performance — on creating a sense of safety, balance, and resilience from the inside out.

 The foundation